-Application : Adopted Explanation on adoption of the practice The Board Audit & Risk Management Committee is comprised solely of Independent Directors.
+Application : Adopted Explanation on : adoption of the practice The Board Audit & Risk Management Committee is comprised solely of Independent Directors.
 All the current Independent Directors are member of the Committee.
-The said Directors on the Committee as at December 31, 2023 were: (a) Y. Bhg.
-Datuk Nik Mohd Hasyudeen Bin Yusoff (Chairperson) (b) Ms. Chua See Hua; (c) Mr. Fong Seow Kee; (d) Mr. Antonio M. Cailao; and (e) Y. Bhg.
-Dato' Noorizah Binti Hj Abd Hamid
+The said Directors on the Committee as at December 31, 2024 were: a) Y. Bhg.
+Datuk Nik Mohd Hasyudeen Bin Yusoff (Chairperson) b) Mr. Fong Seow Kee; c) Mr. Antonio M. Cailao; d) Y. Bhg.
+Dato' Noorizah Binti Hj Abd Hamid; and e) Y. Bhg.
+Datuk Prakash Chandran Madhu Sudanan